 The Forest Information Department provides support to all MFC programs through the development of displays, exhibits, brochures and other informational material.
 The department is the point of contact for media relations and is responsible for maintaining the MFC Web site www.mfc.ms.gov, producing the agency's newsletter, annual report and MFC News.
-In FY12, the Forest Information Department began utilizing social media to help carry the MFC message.
-Accounts were developed on Facebook and YouTube, at no cost to the agency.
+In FY14, the Forest Information Department continues to utilizing social media to help carry the MFC message.
+Accounts were developed on Facebook, Twitter and YouTube.
 Other social media outlets are being considered and will be activated if we feel they can further assist the MFC in reaching the people of Mississippi.